kovidgoyal/calibre/manual/template_lang.rst

 **For Expressions**

 The ``for`` expression iterates over a list of values, processing them one at a time.
 The ``list_expression`` must evaluate to either a metadata field ``lookup name``, for example ``tags`` or ``#genre``, or a list of values.
 If the result is a valid ``lookup name`` then the field's value is fetched and the separator specified for that field type is used.
 If the result isn't a valid lookup name then it is assumed to be a list of values.
 The list is assumed to be separated by commas unless the optional keyword ``separator`` is supplied, in which case the list values must be separated by the result of evaluating the ``separator_expr``.
 Each value in the list is assigned to the specified variable then the ``expression_list`` is evaluated.
+You can use ``break`` to jump out of the loop, and ``continue`` to jump to the beginning of the loop for the next iteration.

 Example: This template removes the first hierarchical name for each value in Genre (``#genre``), constructing a list with the new names::